Quick Start

 1. Structure Generation – Random crystal structures across space groups

-2. Rigid Press – Geometry optimization to improve packing
+2. Rigid Press – Geometry optimization to improve close-packed structures

-3. Energy Evaluation – Compute energies with MLIPs or DFT
+3. Energy Evaluation – Compute energies and relax geometries with MLIPs or DFT

 4. Descriptor Computation – Calculate fingerprints (ACSF)